xaur/decred-proposals/market-makers/arguments.md

 >
 > Proving causality is always hard, I can just imagine price rallying or falling and people assuming MM is amazing or the devil.
 Metrics for success have to do with spreads, slippage, and total volume traded. (@jz on [2019-08-18](https://proposals.decred.org/proposals/30822c16533890abc6e243eb6d12264b207c3923c14af42cd9b883e71c7003cd/comments/65))

 [CoinMarketBook](https://coinmarketbook.cc/) argues "Market cap is a lie.
 Buy support tells the true story".
-As of 2019-08-19, DCR is #95 in that rating with only $260K of buy support at 10% distance from highest bid price.
+As of 2019-08-19, DCR is #95 in that rating with only $260K buy support within 10% distance from highest bid price.
 For context: BTC has $360M, ETH $55M, LTC $23M, XMR $9.5M, DASH $5.7M, DOGE $4.6M.

 ### What about uptime?